richardgaywood/paydata.org/content/houserules/gear/firearms_accessories.md

 Holsters:

 * Concealable Holster: -2 to weapon concealability.
 Only for pistols/tasers.
-Weapon cannot be quick drawn.
+Weapon takes a Complex action to draw.
-* Arm slide: Only for holdout/light/taser pistols. -1 to weapon concealibility.
-Allows Quick Draw action.
+* Arm slide: Only for holdout/light/taser pistols.
+No change to concealability.
+Weapon takes a Free action to draw.
-	* DNI: can ready the weapon as a Free Action, no need to Quick Draw.
-* Quick draw holster: Only for pistols/tasers.
-Allows Quick Draw action.
+* Quick draw holster: +1 to weapon concealability.
+Only for pistols/tasers.
+Weapon takes a Free action to draw.
+* Standard holster: suitable for any handgun (up to SMGs).
+Weapon takes a Simple action to draw.

+Long guns:

+* Strap: lets you wear a gun on your shoulder.
+Weapon takes a Complex action to ready.
+It might be (just about) concealable, if you're wearing bulky clothing.
+* Tactical sing: suitable for any long gun.
+Holds weapon around your chest.
+Weapon takes a Simple action to ready, but it cannot be hidden.

 Accuracy modifications: